 Man Bartlett (b.1981) is a multidisciplinary artist who lives and works in New York.
 His diverse practice includes sound, drawing, collage, video, performance and digital projects that often use online platforms as outlets for playful yet subversive social critique.

-Bartlett has also participated in residencies at VCCA, The Institute for Electronic Arts (iea), Flux Factory, The Wassaic Project, IDEAS, and with Residency Unlimited as their first (and last) Social Media Artist-in-Residence.
+Bartlett has also participated in residencies at VCCA, The Institute for Electronic Arts (iea), Flux Factory, The Wassaic Project, IDEAS, and with Residency Unlimited as a Social Media Artist-in-Residence.

 He has spoken at various institutions including: ITP, MICA, Pratt, and to the Kindergarten class at the Amherst Elementary School in Amherst, Virginia.